Initiate an Academic Recruitment

 The Position Approval Packet

-Before you begin to complete the packet, it is essential that you review each of the document's accompanying set of instructions.
-Keep in mind that the recruitment process requires you to be acquainted with the information included in the instructions before you initiate your recruitment.
+To start an academic recruitment, you must complete the Position Approval Packet.
+Before you complete the packet, it is essential that you review each the document's accompanying set of instructions.
+Keep in mind the recruitment process requires you to be acquainted with the information included in the instructions before you launch your recruitment.
 Taking the time to review them ahead of time will save you, the division, and the APO considerable time and it will help ensure that your recruitment's proposed Open Date is met.

 Download copies of the packet's forms from the APO's Forms web page (see section titled, Recruitment Forms).
 Be sure to download the forms that are applicable to the type of recruitment you are initiating.